tharpep/Pocket_therapist/README.md

 User conversations and personalization data are stored using SQL, ensuring efficient retrieval and secure storage.

-## Ethical Safeguards

-- Clear disclaimers about the limitations of AI in mental health support
-- Crisis detection algorithms with appropriate responses
-- Privacy protections for user data

 ## Future Development

 - Web application interface
 - Enhanced personalization features
-- Integration with professional mental health resources

-## Key Considerations

-1. **Privacy**: All user data is securely stored and encrypted.
-2. **Ethical Use**: The chatbot is transparent about its capabilities and limitations.
-3. **Continuous Learning**: The system is designed to improve over time based on interactions.
-4. **Scalability**: The architecture supports efficient handling of multiple users.